Contact Us for a Free Consultation (213) 542-0979

 How Does The Fifth Amendment Apply To Criminal Defense?

-For example, somebody is being called as a witness and they themselves also might have committed a crime.
-They or their attorney of their behalf can plead the Fifth and basically say I'm not going to say anything because I'm fearful that I might incriminate myself.
+For example, somebody is being called as a witness and they also might have committed a crime.
+They or their attorney on their behalf can plead the Fifth and basically say I'm not going to say anything because I'm fearful that I might incriminate myself.

 Risk of Being Prosecuted